 2022 B2B marketing trends are already clearly visible on the horizon.
 We are almost at the end of 2021, and it is common for marketers to focus on the following year.
-Especially now that we are crawling out of a difficult post-coronavirus period, it is no wonder we prefer to focus on 2021.
-Some new terms are coming up, like neuromarketing, for example.
+Especially now that we are crawling out of a problematic post-coronavirus period, it is no wonder we prefer to focus on 2022.
+Some new terms are coming up, like Neuromarketing, for example.
 Have you heard of it before?

 Today, we will be discussing three major movements that will impact the effectiveness of B2B marketing and also, of course, B2B affiliate marketing trends 2021.

 Neuromarketing is a basis for marketing strategy